Zankoku-Okuno/blag/articles/review/season-12018a-winter.md

 Within a few weeks, it was clear that I was spending too much of my time in garbage collection.

 The obvious upside of a review system is that I am no longer losing notes.
-It words something like the having a small email inbox.
+It helps my mental state in much the same way as having only a few things in my email inbox.
 I no longer have to search through old notes to find what I'm interested in, which means I'm much more likely to follow up on ideas.

 The downside is that it takes time to do garbage collection.